 - radio and television broadcast fees,

 - translation and interpretation fees,

-- travel expenses, using lowest fares possible but not exceeding full fare economy class
+- domestic travel expenses, using lowest fares possible but not exceeding full fare economy class

 - lease or rental of vehicles,